 Dual-outcome approach

 The second method is to re-define the outcome as being the time until both outcome events have occurred, and develop a univariate model to predict this new ‘dual-outcome’.
-Let AB=max⁡{A,B}, and AB*=min{AB,C}, and δAB=1 if AB=AB*, otherwise δAB=0.
-Then a univariate model (Cox proportional hazards model or otherwise) can be developed on the outcome AB to estimate:
+Let TAB=max⁡{TA,TB}, and TAB*=min{TAB,TC}, and δAB=1 if TAB=TAB*, otherwise δAB=0.
+Then a univariate model (Cox proportional hazards model or otherwise) can be developed on AB to estimate:

-PAB≤tX= 1-PAB>tX.
+PTAB≤tX= 1-PTAB>tX.

-Given that AB≤t ⬄{A≤t,B≤t}, then:
+Given that TAB≤t ⬄{TA≤t,TB≤t}, then:

-PA≤t, B≤tX=PAB≤tX.
+PTA≤t, TB≤tX=PTAB≤tX.

-Therefore, the dual-outcome approach can provide estimates of the joint risk but loses the ability to calculate marginal risk scores for each outcome in isolation.
+Therefore, the dual-outcome approach can provide estimates of PTA≤t, TB≤tX but does not have the ability to calculate marginal risk scores for each outcome in isolation.

 Copulas

 Copulas are implemented by defining a dependence structure between two marginal cumulative distribution functions.
 The general framework is not restricted to survival models, but they have garnered a lot of attention in this area.
-For two survival outcomes, A and B, the joint survival function is defined as:
+For two survival outcomes, A and B, the survival function for both outcomes is defined as:

-PA>t, B>tX=CθPA>tX, PB>tX
+PTA>t, TB>tX=CθPTA>tX, PTB>tX

 where Cθ is the bivariate copula, a function of a parameter θ that represents the degree of dependence between A and B. After a given copula has been chosen, the parameter θ is estimated by either estimating the parameters from the marginal distributions, and then estimating the copula parameter(s) (the two-step approach),45 or a joint likelihood can be maximised to estimate the marginal likelihood parameters and the copula parameter simultaneously.46–48